Calindra/cartesi-proposals/proposal-01-PRNG.md

   2. An automated packaging and release process for the npm library;
   3. The entire codebase under a permissive MIT open-source license;
   4. A readme file that explains the project;
-  5. An smart contract with a new attribute in input_metadata to receive blockhash;
+  5. A smart contract with a new attribute in input_metadata to receive blockhash;
   6. A library for the Cartesi Machine that obtains all the seeds and produces a random number sequence

 A simple method to generate random numbers